 Capital outlay is reported in governmental funds as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation and amortization expense.
-This is the amount by which capital outlay exceeded depreciation expense during the fiscal year:
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+This is the amount by which depreciation expense exceeded capital outlay during the fiscal year: